cyberbotics/webots-doc/guide/the-user-interface.md

 The `Hide All Camera Overlays` option hides all the camera devices overlays in the 3D view independently from the specific robot's device option set in `Camera Devices` submenu.

+The `Hide All RangeFinder Overlays` option hides all the camera devices overlays in the 3D view independently from the specific robot's device option set in `RangeFinder Devices` submenu.

 The `Hide All Display Overlays` option hides all the display devices overlays in the 3D view independently from the specific robot's device option set in